kashodiya/my-open-webui/README.md

 ## Design principles
 - Keep cost lowest
 - KISS - Keep it simple, stupid
+- Scale, performance and security are not primary focus.
+Primary focus is to get things done quickly

 ## What you will get?
 - Open WebUI